tedsparc/httptail/README.md

 Differences from tail
 ---
+1. The main difference is "tail" is line-oriented whereas HTTPtail is byte-oriented.
+Line orientation is a possible future feature.
 1. HTTPtail supports the -c and -f flags from tail but does not support -b, -F, -n, or -r (see "man tail")
 1. HTTPtail does not support tailing multiple URLs simultaneously